Hong Kong to lead Tiananmen anniversary despite coronavirus vigil ban

 The candle emoji has been unavailable in recent days on China's Twitter-like Weibo platform.

-On Wednesday, China's foreign ministry described calls by Taiwan for Beijing to apologise for the crackdown as "complete nonsense".
+On Wednesday, China's foreign ministry described calls by Taiwan for Beijing to apologise for Tiananmen as "complete nonsense".

 "The great achievements since the founding of new China over the past 70 or so years fully demonstrates that the developmental path China has chosen is completely correct," spokesman Zhao Lijian told reporters.